-In this Kubernetes security guide we want to compile the most significant aspects of implementing Kubernetes security best practices.
+In this Kubernetes security guide we cover the most significant aspects of implementing Kubernetes security best practices.

-Kubernetes security, like monitoring or CI/CD is becoming a must as a consequence of this platform quickly gaining reputation as the defacto standard for modern containerized deployments.
+Kubernetes security, like monitoring or building a CI/CD pipeline is becoming a must as a consequence of Kubernetes platform quickly gaining reputation as the defacto standard for modern containerized deployments.

 Unfortunately, traditional security processes need to be updated for Kubernetes; legacy security tools that were not built for containers cannot look inside, analyze or protect containers, microservices and cloud-native apps.
 Containers are like black boxes, useful for moving applications from development into production.
 They provide a great level of portability and isolation.
 But makes harder to understand what’s happening inside, monitor and secure them.
 Microservices help to develop applications faster and orchestration tools like Kubernetes allow to deploy and dynamically scale the apps, but now we have different pieces moving around, therefore we must take a more dynamic security approach.